Picture this: It’s the first day of preschool, and the children walk into their new classroom for the first time. They are nervous but excited.

 3- Movable Alphabet Letters

-A wall mural with the alphabet is perfect for a preschool lobby or daycare.
+Adding a wall mural with alphabets is another excellent idea for a preschool lobby or daycare decoration.

-You can keep the ABC Photos or the letters movable for fun learning, so the children can rearrange them to make new words.
+Not only as a wall hanging, but you can keep the ABC photos or the letters movable for fun learning, so the children can rearrange them to make new words.

 4- Learning Flowers